Duck Den murder: Lim's account and psychiatric evidence

 However, DPP Lee Sing Lit rebutted during his cross-examination of Lim that during the time of the offence, both Low and Lim was fully-clothed.
-He put it to the court that Lim, who harboured ill-feelings towards the homosexuals, had endured them and was used to provided such services to his male customers at the brothel, hence such offers of anal sex from Low should not have been something that made Lim provoked and cause a violent attack on Low.
+He put it to the court that Lim, who harboured ill-feelings towards homosexuals, had endured them and was used to providing such services to his male customers at the brothel, hence such offers of anal sex from Low should not have been something that provoked Lim and cause him to violently attack Low.
 During DPP Lee's cross-examination, Lim kept evading questions and kept replying that he "did not know" when he was told he should have just left the room if he felt annoyed or repulsed at Low's offer.

 Also, the prosecution's psychiatrist, Dr Chan Keen Loong, disputed Lim's claims of diminished responsibility by explaining that adjustment disorders were caused by significant life-changing events like divorce or business difficulties, although these events were normally encountered in daily life.
 He stated that Lim's claims of unwanted kissing could "hardly be termed as a life event" and was more of an unwanted nuisance instead of provocation.
 Dr Chan said that given his line and nature of work as a prostitute, Lim should have expected he would receive such sexual offers.
 Dr Chan also stated adjustment disorders were mild disorders which did not normally come with symptoms like violence, and patients with adjustment disorders would be tied down and helpless in stressful situations.
-In Dr Chan's opinion, in contrast to those suffering from adjustment disorders, Lim exhibited extreme violence and he was able to have self-control and urge to make a choice in such a situation, and able to resist and attack Low when he was faced with threats and sexual advances.
+In Dr Chan's opinion, in contrast to those suffering from adjustment disorders, Lim exhibited extreme violence, and he was able to have self-control and could make a choice in such a situation, and be able to resist and attack Low when he was faced with threats and sexual advances.